 2009, there was something of a break in biotech listings and then Molecular Partners in 2015 heralded a new era.
-In 2017, Idorsia, the company spun off as a contribution-in-kind to the former shareholders of Actelion, was listed and achieved a
+In 2017, Idorsia, the company spun off as a contribution-in-kind to the former shareholders of Actelion, was listed and achieved a market capitalization of around CHF 1.5 billion on the first trading day.

 "It's very important for Idorsia to be quoted on the same stock exchange as big companies such as Novartis, Roche but also Lonza, many suppliers and many companies involved in biotech."
 Jean-Paul Clozel, CEO Idorsia